serdarhaliloglu/SimpleScapyTool/README.md

 # SimpleScapyTool

+- We made a tool in our CE340 - Network Security Course.

 ## Definition:

 - In this project, we write a set of Scapy functions which are stored in a Phyton script.